umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

     !!! info "**DL3002**: Last USER should not be root."
         **Description**: To adhere the principals of least privileges, your containers should not be running as root.
 Most containerized processes are application services and therefore don’t require root access.

-        **Fix**: Pin the version explicitly to a release tag.
+        **Fix**: Change USER to a non privileged user.
 Add the following to the Dockerfile:

         `RUN addgroup -S sasquatch`